stolostron/cluster-backup-operator/config/samples/policy/README.md

 ## Prerequisites

-You can run `oc apply -k .` to apply all resources at the same time on the hub.
+You can run `oc apply -k ./` to apply all resources at the same time on the hub.
+You can also apply them one at the time :

 ### Apply ConfigMap